 - You must have a provider (a doctor, dentist, or other prescriber) write you a prescription which must be valid under applicable state law. - Your prescriber must not be on Medicare's exclusion or preclusion lists. - You generally must use a network pharmacy to fill your prescription.
-(See Section 2 in this chapter, "Fill your prescriptions at a network pharmacy or through our mail-order service.") - Your drug must be on our 2024 Comprehensive Formulary (we call it the "Drug List" for short).
-(See Section 3 in this chapter, "Your drugs need to be on our "Drug List.") - Your drug must be used for a medically accepted indication.
+(See Section 2 in this chapter.)
+Or you can fill your prescription through the plan's mail-order service. - Your drug must be on our 2025 Comprehensive Formulary (we call it the Drug List for short).
+(See Section 3 in this chapter.) - Your drug must be used for a medically accepted indication.
 A medically accepted indication is a use of the drug that is either approved by the Food and Drug Administration or supported by certain references.
-(See Section 3 for more information about a medically accepted indication.)
+(See Section 3 in this chapter for more information about a medically accepted indication.) - Your drug may require approval before we will cover it.
+(See Section 4 in this chapter for more information about restrictions on your coverage.)

-Section 2 - Fill your prescription at a network pharmacy or through our mail-order service
+SECTION 2 Fill your prescription at a network pharmacy or through our mail-order service

-Section 2.1 - Use a network pharmacy
+Section 2.1 Use a network pharmacy

 In most cases, your prescriptions are covered only if they are filled at our network pharmacies.
-(See Section 2.5 in this chapter for information about when we would cover prescriptions filled at out-of-network pharmacies.)
+(See Section 2.5 for information about when we would cover prescriptions filled at out-of-network pharmacies.)

 A network pharmacy is a pharmacy that has a contract with our plan to provide your covered prescription drugs.
-The term covered drugs means all of the Part D prescription drugs that are on our plan's "Drug List."
+The term covered drugs means all of the Part D prescription drugs that are on our plan's Drug List.

-Section 2.2 - Network pharmacies
+Section 2.2 Network pharmacies